1g4-mirror/pv/doc/DEVELOPERS.md

 writing the output of both programs to files named "`*.e`" for each "`*.c`".

-There are no dependency rules set up for these "`.e`" files, so if a header file is altered, either run "`make analysisclean`", manually remove the relevant "`.e`" files, or update the timestamp of the relevant "`.c`" files before running "`make analyse`" again.
+There are no dependency rules set up for these "`.e`" files, so if a header file is altered, manually remove the relevant "`.e`" files, or update the timestamp of the relevant "`.c`" files, before running "`make analyse`" again.

 The eventual goal is for all C source files to generate zero warnings from either tool.